websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 ## What's Next

 [Installing Elasticsearch](./installing-elasticsearch.md) explains each manual installation and configuration step.
 These steps are helpful to understand, even if you're running on Docker.
-If you'd rather start with running Elasticsearch and Liferay on Docker, visit [Exercise Installing Elasticsearch](./exercise-run-liferay-and-elasticsearch-using-docker.md).
+If you'd rather start with running Elasticsearch and Liferay on Docker, visit [Exercise: Run Liferay and Elasticsearch Using Docker](./exercise-run-liferay-and-elasticsearch-using-docker.md).